JustinSGray/Hyperloop/docs/contribute.rst

 .. __: http://openmdao.org/docs/

+And the basic structure of an assembly is explained in the :ref:`usage section <Usage>`  of these docs.

 We've tried our best to follow a small set of conventions that help keep the code neat and fairly organized.